THE LONG AND WINDING ROAD

 Score Exchange (download only)

 ORDER MUSIC and DOWNLOAD MUSIC links in the annotated music catalog on this site will take you to pages on the JWP and SMP sites where you can preview and/or order the music.
 A smaller link below will take you to the Score Exchange page.
-The full recording can also be heard at each link as well as on my catalog description.
+A full recording can be heard at each of those links as well as on my catalog description.
+You can also follow the score while listening to the recording by following the link to my YouTube channel.

 Follow this link to check out a list of nearly all my compositions.